 - The FERC can recognize the central role of the transmission grid in promoting electric system resilience by continuing to support an array of investments to strengthen the transmission grid, and expanding the role of resilience in regional and inter-regional transmission planning to build upon and expand the inherent resilience benefits that the transmission grid already provides.

 - Transmission planning should anticipate significant adverse events and account for the insurance value of protecting consumers from widespread outages when assessing the benefits of transmission expansion.

 “The most productive efforts to enhance resilience in the electric power sector have typically focused on strengthening the transmission and distribution systems,” noted Brattle Principal Marc Chupka, a co-author of the study.
 “Recent debates regarding fuel security in the generation sector should not divert attention away from the benefits from reinforcing the current grid and incorporating resilience into the process of planning the grid of the future.”

 The report was prepared for WIRES and attached to their comments in the FERC Docket No. AD18-7-000.
 WIRES is an international non-profit association of investor-, member-, and publicly-owned entities dedicating to promoting investment in a strong, well-planned and environmentally beneficial high voltage electric transmission grid.
 More information can be found at www.wiresgroup.com.

 The study, “Recognizing the Role of Transmission in Electric System Resilience,” was co-authored by Brattle economists Marc Chupka and Pearl Donohoo-Vallett.
-It is available for download using the link below.
+It is available for download below.